burgesslouis/dynamic-investor-sentiment/README.md

 legs post-2000.

 ## Included data
-### DE-BW Index
+### Dynamic and extended Baker-Wurgler (DE-BW) index
 The main index used in the paper analysis, it follows Baker and Wurgler (2006)'s index methodology with the following changes:
-- Added to the pool of sentiment indicators used to fit the PCA are
+- We extend the pool of sentiment indicators by adding:
   - VIX: CBOE market volatility index.
   - VOL: S\&P500 Trading volume.
   - NHNL: New highs to new lows.